Top European Diplomats Urge Inclusive Transition In Syria Visit - UrduPoint

 Top European Diplomats Urge Inclusive Transition In Syria Visit

-Damascus, (APP - UrduPoint / Pakistan Point News - 3rd Jan, 2025) The European Union backs a peaceful, inclusive transition in Syria, top French and German diplomats said Friday as they visited Damascus to meet with new leader Ahmed al-Sharaa.
+Damascus, (APP - UrduPoint / Pakistan Point News - 3rd Jan, 2025) The European Union backs a peaceful, inclusive transition in Syria, top French and German diplomats said Friday on a Damascus visit to meet with new leader Ahmed al-Sharaa.

 French Foreign Minister Jean-Noel Barrot and his German counterpart Annalena Baerbock were in the Syrian capital for talks on behalf of the European Union, in the highest-level visit by major Western powers since Islamist-led forces toppled longtime ruler Bashar al-Assad last month.

-Accompanied by White Helmet rescuers, Barrot and Baerbock toured the cells and underground dungeons of Saydnaya, the epitome of atrocities committed against Assad's opponents.
+Accompanied by White Helmet rescuers, Barrot and Baerbock toured the cells and underground dungeons of Saydnaya, the epitome of atrocities committed during Assad's paranoid rule.

-Saydnaya was the site of extrajudicial executions, torture and forced disappearances.
-An advocacy group said more than 4,000 people were freed from the detention facility when rebel forces took Damascus on December 8.
+The prison was the site of extrajudicial executions, torture and forced disappearances.
+An advocacy group said more than 4,000 people were freed from the facility when rebel forces took Damascus on December 8.

-Sharaa, head of the Islamist group Hayat Tahrir al-Sham (HTS), led the offensive that toppled Assad.
+Sharaa, head of the Hayat Tahrir al-Sham (HTS), led the offensive that toppled Assad and sent him fleeing to Moscow.

-The HTS-dominated interim authorities now face the daunting task of rebuilding state institutions, with growing calls to ensure an inclusive transition and guarantee minority rights.

 Barrot, in Damascus, expressed hope for a "sovereign, stable and peaceful" Syria.